 Certificate Course Details

-The Trinity Certificate in TESOL Course is for people who want an internationally recognised qualification and practical course of teacher training.
+The Trinity Certificate in TESOL is for people who want an internationally recognised qualification and practical course of teacher training.

-Before the TESOL Course Starts
+Before the TESOL Course starts

-When you enrol for one of our TESOL courses (following a successful face-to-face or telephone interview), you will be asked to buy (around €40) “How to teach English” by Jeremy Harmer (Longman), an excellent introduction to English language teaching, and complete some tasks which will be handed in (but not assessed) at the start of each TESOL course.
+When you enrol for one of our TESOL courses (following a successful face-to-face or telephone interview), you will be asked to buy CertTESOL Companion by Jason Anderson (DELTA Publishing).
+This book provides an excellent introduction to the course, and from it, you will complete some tasks which will be handed in (but not assessed).

 When you pay your deposit, you’ll be given access to our Language Awareness course, which we strongly recommend you complete before the CertTESOL starts.
 This gives you a solid introduction to the grammar and phonology of English, and helps you to prepare for Unit 2: Language Awareness, which is assessed through an exam during the CertTESOL course.

 The modules in this Language Awareness course cover areas of grammar and phonology and are designed to provide TESOL course trainees with a basic working knowledge of these TEFL subjects and how to teach them effectively.
 Some trainees find these sessions particularly rewarding (and challenging!), especially as many speakers of English as a first language have had very little previous opportunity of studying the nuts and bolts of their own language.